UNAM-FESAc/c-prgrmmng-I-FESAc/README.md

 Now you can discuss with your classmates :stuck_out_tongue_winking_eye:.

-Ask to Salvador, Alfonso or Adriana about the course, philosophy, ideas, projects or any.
+Ask to Salvador, Alfonso or Miguel about the course, philosophy, ideas, projects or anything else.

 Remember professor is not a :cop:, professor is a advisor who wants to discover differents things about